 The Corona pandemic has changed the way we look at work at home.
 For example, the assessment of productivity.
-While before Corona the majority of people were still convinced that working at home was less efficient, since the lockdown in spring 2020 it has been increasingly heard that working at home is actually more productive than working in the office.
+While before Corona the majority of people were still convinced that working at home was less efficient, it is now often heard that working at home is actually more productive than working in the office.
 We took a look at this and other frequently expressed opinions about the home office.

 1. Work in the home office is more efficient than in the office

 In the forsa survey on home office work commissioned by IBA, many employees reported in April 2020 that they can work more concentrated at home than in the office.
 Project coordination via web conferencing also works very well, apart from a few technical problems.
 Nevertheless, 80% of all employees missed their colleagues.
 Many complained that creative ideas, in particular, fell by the wayside.
 Yahoo's HR manager Jackie Reses had already come to the same conclusion in 2013.
 At that time, she forbade all employees of the tech company to work in the home office.
 Her reasoning: "The best decisions are often made in the corridor or in the cafeteria.

 2. The home office combines private and professional life

 It seems logical: Parents who are at home are not far away from the children's room and can take care of household, education and work at the same time.
 All those who had to combine the two in spring 2020 can report that this is not so easy.
 In our forsa survey, parents of children under the age of 11 were far less enthusiastic about the idea than their colleagues with or without older children.
 But even for those who do not have children, the home office seems to have its pitfalls.
 A 2017 study by the International Labour Organization (ILO) concluded that due to the overlap between work and leisure time, home workers have a harder time in the evening than their colleagues who work in the office during the day.